Effective July 1, 2021, single-family residential wastewater service charges are moving to your property tax bill.

 The list of parcels affected by this change in billing method can be found by clicking HERE: Fiscal Year 2021-22 list of parcels with wastewater charges collected via the Ventura County property tax roll or by calling 805-449-2201.

 A. No. This is not a rate increase.

-A. The City of Thousand Oaks would no longer issue residential wastewater service bills and would bill for wastewater services on an annual basis (July 1st through June 30th) as part of the Ventura County property tax bill, versus six bi-monthly bills per year.
-This would be a separate line item charge on your tax bill with the City's phone number listed adjacent to the charge.
+A. The City of Thousand Oaks will no longer issue single-family residential wastewater service bills.
+Charges for wastewater services will now be collected on an annual basis (July 1st through June 30th) as part of the Ventura County property tax bill, versus six bi-monthly bills per year.
+This will be a separate line-item charge on your tax bill with the City's phone number listed adjacent to the charge.
 This is not a new charge, just a different way of collecting the same amount due.

 A. Cost-savings.
-Collecting residential wastewater charges on the secured property tax roll would result in a significant cost-savings for the City.
-The City’s wastewater utility billing expenses could be reduced by an estimated $72,500 per year (postage and materials), as well as reduce an additional 3,000 hours of staff time per year spent processing the bills and performing account maintenance.
+Collecting residential wastewater charges on the secured property tax roll will result in a significant cost-savings for the City.
+The City’s overall wastewater utility billing expenses will be reduced by an estimated $72,500 per year (postage and materials), as well as reduce an additional 3,000 hours of staff time per year spent processing the bills and performing account maintenance.
 This savings would allow staff to begin analyzing the feasibility of moving from bi-monthly to monthly water billing which will help in the City’s overall water conservation efforts.
-Also, customers requesting City services or customer service would also realize increased productivity and customer response time by staff.
+Also, customers requesting City services or customer service will realize increased productivity and customer response time by staff.

-Q. How would I know if there were a rate increase?
+Q. How will I know if there is a future a rate increase?

 A. Pursuant to the California Constitution Article XIIID (also known as “Proposition 218”), the City is required to notify property owners of proposed changes to property-related fees such as water and wastewater services.
 Any proposed changes to utility rates would follow legal requirements; including property owner notifications.